real-datagram/l1demo/README.md

 This repo is devoted to the MFP demo engine &amp; related tools for the [LayerOne Demo Party](http://www./l1demo.org).

+Where can I get a board?
+Boards are available on Tindie while supplies last: https://www.tindie.com/products/nullspacelabs/layerone-demoscene-board-kit/

 Major features:
 * Scene manager
 * Dynamic resolution/BPP switching